 - a.
-1% decrease in the discount rate assumption would result in a increase in the pension liability of approximately £330m. - b.
-1% increase in assumed earnings inflation would increase the value of liabilities by approx. £51m. - c. three-year increase in assumed life expectancy would increase the liability by approximately £180m
+1% decrease in the discount rate assumption would result in an increase in the pension liability of approximately £296m. - b.
+1% increase in assumed earnings inflation would increase the value of liabilities by approx. £30m. - c. three-year increase in assumed life expectancy would increase the liability by approximately £147m.